DuckySoLucky/hypixel-discord-chat-bridge/README.md

 # Hypixel Discord Chat Bridge

-## README is currently outdated, I will update it tomorrow

 A two-way chat bridge between [Hypixel](https://hypixel.net/) guild chat and a [Discord](https://discord.com/) channel.
 The application utilizes [discord.js v13](https://github.com/discordjs/discord.js) for communicating with Discord, and [Mineflayer](https://github.com/PrismarineJS/mineflayer) for communicating with Hypixel.

 > This application will login to Hypixel using Mineflayer which is not a normal Minecraft client, this could result in your Minecraft account getting banned from Hypixel, so use this application at your own risk.
 I have been using same account over a year, so as long u don't do something sketchy You will not get banned.